suvelocity/Mp3PlayerTask/realReadMe.md

     - `playlistDuration` -total duration of the entire playlist.
     - `searchByQuery` -search a song or a playlist by a word.
     - `searchByDuration` -search a song or a playlist by a duration.
+    .
+    - `renamePlayList` - rename a exsisting playlist.
+    - `albumPlaylist` - create a new playlist, containig all the songs ftom this album.
+    - `artistPlaylist` - create a new playlist, containig all the songs ftom this artist. it to the end of the playlist
     - `editPlaylist` - If the song ID exists in the playlist, removes it.
 If it was the only song in the playlist, also deletes the playlist.
 If the song ID does not exist in the playlist, adds it to the end of the playlist.